JunaidRepo/Dating-Suggestions-API/README.md

 API Endpoints

-POST   /add   Add a new dating suggestion
+POST   /add   Add a new user

-POST  /addAll  Add multiple suggestions

-PUT   /update   Update an existing entry
+PUT   /update   Update an existing user

 DELETE  /delete/{id}   Delete the by ID